Azure/benchpress/examples/OperationalInsightsWorkspace/OperationalInsightsWorkspace_Example.md

 ## Pre-Requisites

 - An Azure subscription to deploy resources to
+- A resource group deployed to the Azure subscription
 - A [service principal][1] with a client secret created that has contributor access on the Azure subscription

 [1]: <https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal>